williamnoble/kubernetes-docs-scraper/README.md

 - `provider/aws_eks_docs.pdf`: AWS EKS User Guide
 - `provider/aws_eks_good_practice_guide.pdf`: AWS EKS Good Practice

+## GitHub Releases
+This project uses GitHub Actions to automatically run the scraper and create a release with the latest documentation.
+Each release includes a tar.gz file containing all the scraped documentation.

+You can find the latest release on the [Releases page](../../releases) of this repository.
+This allows you to download the documentation without having to run the scraper yourself.

+The workflow runs:
+- On every push to the main branch
+- Manually when triggered from the Actions tab

 ## Bugs
 - There's currently two files which fail to parse properly when creating `reference.md`.